The Bay-Tree Maiden: Tale type

 Romanian scholarship classified the story in the then Aarne-Thompson Index as type AaTh 652A, "The Myrtle".
 This tale type refers to a myrtle born of a human woman; from the myrtle comes out a beautiful maiden or fairy, who the prince falls in love with.
 However, German folklorist Hans-Jörg Uther, in his revision of the Aarne-Thompson Index, in 2004, subsumed type AaTh 652A (and others about a flower girl) under only one type: ATU 407, "The Girl as Flower".

 Writer and folklorist Cristea Sandu Timoc stated that the title Fata din Dafin is another name for the tale type ATU 408, The Love for Three Oranges, in variants from southern Romania.

-According to scholars Anna Angelopoulou and Aigle Broskou, Greek variants of former tale type 407A, "The Bayberry Child" (now subsumed under ATU 407), may involve a mother wishing for a child, even if it is some sort of plant.
+According to Greek scholars Anna Angelopoulou and Aigle Broskou, Greek variants of former tale type 407A, "The Bayberry Child" (now subsumed under ATU 407), may involve a mother wishing for a child, even if it is some sort of plant.
 In regards to the ending of the tale, there are variants where the tree maiden marries the prince, and variants where both hang themselves.

+Motifs

+According to Felix Karlinger, in variants, the heroine's infertile mother can give birth to a bay tree, an orange tree, or to a myrtle branch.
+Later in the story, the laurel maiden cannot reenter the tree after kissing or spending the night with the human prince.

 Mythological parallels

+The Greek myth of Daphne

 Fundescu stated that "Dafinu" was the name for the laurel tree in Romanian, and recalled the Greek myth of Apollo and Daphne, the maiden transformed into her arboreal namesake.
+In the same vein, Felix Karlinger, citing Wiegand, posits that the "Daphne complex" from Ancient Greek mythology has been preserved in modern Aromanian and Megleno-Romanian variants of the story.